bhauman/figwheel-main/doc/figwheel-main-options.md

 ## :repl-eval-timeout

-The time (in milliseconds) it takes for the repl to timeout.
+The time (in milliseconds) it takes for the REPL to timeout.
 Evaluating any given expression in cljs can take some time.
-The repl is configured to throw a timeout exception as to not hang forever.
+The REPL is configured to throw a timeout exception as to not hang forever.

-This config option will determine how long the repl waits for the result of an eval before throwing.
+This config option will determine how long the REPL waits for the result of an eval before throwing.

 Default: 8000